grannycart/by-sound-alone_source/notes-and-edits/index-notes_and_todos-subworld_book1.md

 	* Anyone who sees the cover should immediately see the pigeon and think: why is there a pigeon on a submarine on the cover of that book?
 	* scale might be a little challenging
 	* Or: A gradient of black from light at the sea surface to black in the deep.
+		* This could be the 'director's cut' cover, and try to get the herschel-on-the-gnat cover for the final beta version
 		* In the bottom is the silhouette of a submarine -- maybe the prospect, or maybe the broken grackle (add ram?)
 		* (unfortunately for accuracy the sub couldn't be more than three sub-lengths deep, but maybe the LOOK of a huge ocean of blackness is more important than accuracy)
 		* A tiny silhouette of a pigeon flying above the ocean surface. (maybe the pigeon is much closer to the viewer so can be bigger relative to the tiny submarine)
 	* (where are my other cover notes?)
-* [ ] Possible book (though not series) title:
+* [X] Possible book (though not series) title:
 :titles:
-	* Working title: By Sound Alone
+	* [X] title: By Sound Alone
 	* Former working title: Under Dark
 	* An Absolute and Blessed Silence
 	* The Salted wound